-l, , have access to a copy of the Shelton State Community knowledgeable information the Nursing Student Handbook and assume responsibility for being of its content.
-I understand that the policies, procedures, and trein apply to me, and I agree to be governed by the policies and cribed within the handbook throughout my enrollment in the SSCC m. low constitutes my acceptance of the policies and procedures in the udent Handbook.
-Disclaimer Clau se ng Program reserves the right to make changes to the policies and his handbook.
-If changes are made, students will be given notice of Student Signature: myShelton A#: Date Signed:
+I, , have access to a copy of the Shelton State Community College (SSCC) Nursing Student Handbook and assume responsibility for being knowledgeable of its content.
+I understand that the policies, procedures, and information therein apply to me, and I agree to be governed by the policies and procedures described within the handbook throughout my enrollment in the SSCC Nursing Program.

+My signature below constitutes my acceptance of the policies and procedures in the SSCC Nursing Student Handbook.